 During this time we will advise on all services that we can provide for your loved one, ensuring all your needs and requirements are fully met.
 Once everything has been finalised and we either visit you at your home or you come to us, we will ensure that you know everything you need to know.

-When death occurs in one of the below points, apply to the deceased’s doctor for the Medical Certificate of Cause of Death, unless there is a referral to the Coroner.
+When death occurs in one of the below locations, apply to the deceased’s doctor for the Medical Certificate of Cause of Death, unless there is a referral to the Coroner.

 Inform the doctor as soon as possible of the death.
 He/she may write out the Medical Certificate of Cause of Death when he/she visits the house, or may request you to attend the surgery for this purpose.